asdcamargo/fpts/README.md

 # FPTS - Framework for Performance Test Specification for Microservices

-This framework was build to improve the performance test execution for applications build under Microservices architecture.
+This framework was build to improve the performance test execution on applications build under Microservices architecture.

 Knowing that the test task is one of the main challenges in a Microservices application, the main goal is to provide a manner to automate the performance tests on each Microservice.
-For that, the developers need to define a test specification for each operation of the service.
+For that, the developer need to define a test specification for each operation of the service.
 The specification will then be used by an external application to run performance tests in an automated way.

 ## Application